+Deriving examples of compromise in marriage is a thought-provoking task.
 When you want something, try to weigh and consider all your options.
-In this case, make sure to draw out all the conclusion.
+In this case, make sure to draw out all the conclusions.
 Take a good look at the budget you can spare as well as the cost.

 Make sure to consider options as an individual as well as a couple.
-However, remember in the end you will have to take the decision as a pair and not as if you are single.
+However, remember, in the end, you will have to make the decision as a pair and not as if you are single.

 4. Place yourself in your partner’s shoes

-It is important that you step out of your own mind for some time and consider your spouse’s feelings and opinion.
+It is important that you step out of your own mind for some time and consider your spouse’s feelings and opinions.

-Think about how your partner will feel giving in to your opinion or why does she have a different opinion than you do.
-When solving issues try to remain empathetic.
+Think about how your partner will feel, giving in to your opinion or why they have a different opinion than you do.
+When solving issues, try to remain empathetic.